An efficient and flexible approach for computing rovibrational polaritons from first principles: Abstract

 \section{Abstract}

 A theoretical framework is presented for the computation of rovibrational polaritonic states of a molecule in a lossless infrared (IR) microcavity.
 In the proposed approach the quantum treatment of the rotational and vibrational motion of the molecule can be formulated using arbitrary approximations.
 The cavity-induced changes in electronic structure are treated perturbatively, which allows using the existing polished tools of standard quantum chemistry for determining electronic molecular properties.
-As a case study, the rovibrational polaritons and related thermodynamic properties of H$_2$O in an IR microcavity are computed for varrying cavity parameters and applying various approximations to describe the molecular degrees of freedom.
-For small light-matter coupling strengths the self-dipole interaction and the molecular polarizability can be safely ignored, however, with increasing coupling strength these become essential for obtaining accurate rovibropolaritonic energy levels.
-As long as the rovibrational model is appropriate for describing the field-free molecule, the computed rovibropolaritonic properties can be expected to be accurate as well.
-Strong light-matter coupling between the radiation mode of an IR cavity and the rovibrational states of H$_2$O lead to noticable changes in the thermodynamic properties of the system, and these changes seems to be dominated by non-resonant interactions between the quantum light and matter.
+As a case study, the rovibrational polaritons and related thermodynamic properties of H$_2$O in an IR microcavity are computed for varying cavity parameters and applying various approximations to describe the molecular degrees of freedom.
+The self-dipole interaction is found to be significant for nearly all light-matter coupling strengths investigated, and the molecular polarizability proved to be important for the correct qualitative behavior of the energy level shifts induced by the cavity.
+On the other hand, the magnitude of polarization remains small, justifying the perturbative approach for the cavity-induced changes in electronic structure.
+Comparing results obtained using a high-accuracy variational molecular model with those obtained utilizing the rigid rotor and harmonic oscillator approximations revealed that as long as the rovibrational model is appropriate for describing the field-free molecule, the computed rovibropolaritonic properties can be expected to be accurate as well.
+Strong light-matter coupling between the radiation mode of an IR cavity and the rovibrational states of H$_2$O lead to minor changes in the thermodynamic properties of the system, and these changes seem to be dominated by non-resonant interactions between the quantum light and matter.